 - Forgiveness (of self, others, and God)

 Clients with existential struggles will find that the IFS model specifically helps with connecting what they "know" about God and living that knowledge out.
 Many people describe this experience as a 'head-heart disconnect.'
-She offers her clients a unique experience of self-discovery by helping them unburden fears that keep them stuck in unhealthy thinking patterns and decision making.
-Through this process, clients experience long-lasting healing as they learn how to live in the freedom of authenticity.
+I offer my clients a unique experience of self-discovery by helping you unburden fears that keep you stuck in unhealthy thinking patterns and decision making.
+Through this process, clients experience long-lasting healing as you learn how to live in the freedom of authenticity of Spirit-led life.
 Learn more about how I use the IFS model by clicking here to go to the IFS Information page.

-Julie has presented at national conferences and to general audiences speaking on the topics of "Integrating Christian Spirituality/Theology and the Internal Family Systems Model," "Balancing Spirit, Mind, and Body," and many more.
-To learn about her current speaking engagements click here to go to the page.
-Workshops
+Julie has presented at national conferences and to general audiences speaking on the topics of "Integrating Christian Spirituality/Theology and the Internal Family Systems Model," "Balancing Spirit, Mind, and Body," and many more since 2007.
+Julie is not currently available for speaking engagements.

 What my credentials mean: